Link To This PageContact Us

 Help arrived as Brig.
 Gen. W.H.F.
 (Rooney) Lee's cavalry rode in from Little Fork Church (7 miles from Brandy Station) and saved the day for Stuart.
 After 12 hours of raging battle, Union troops retreated to the north side of the river.
 After an all-day fight in which fortunes changed repeatedly, the Federals retired without discovering Lee's infantry camped near Culpeper.

-made the Union cavalry ".
+Though Stuart claimed a victory because he held the field of battle, the Battle of Brandy Station, said a Confederate, "made the Union cavalry".
 In the past, Stuart's superb cavalry had consistently defeated and embarrassed the Union cavalrymen, but no more.
 With the confidence they earned at Brandy Station, Union cavalry became a fierce antagonist.
 The sensitive, ambitious Stuart, however, suffered public humiliation over the surprise and near defeat.
 As the Confederates moved north, the flamboyant general eagerly sought to erase the stain; his attitude would have grave consequences for Lee at Gettysburg.

 This battle marked the apogee of the Confederate in the East.
 From this point in the war, the Union cavalry gained strength and confidence.
-Brandy Station was the largest cavalry battle of the war and the opening engagement of the
+Brandy Station was the largest cavalry battle of the war and the opening engagement of the Gettysburg Campaign.

 Some 19,000 mounted men were engaged in this, the greatest cavalry battle ever to take place in the western hemisphere.
 For the first time in the Civil War, Union cavalry matched the Confederate horsemen in skill and determination.